Generalized Scaling for the Constrained Maximum-Entropy Sampling Problem

-\cite{KLQ} established that \hyperlink{MESP}{MESP} is NP-hard and introduced a novel B\&B (branch-and-bound) approach based on a ``spectral bound''. \cite{LeeConstrained} extended the spectral approach to \ref{CMESP}. \cite{AFLW_IPCO} and \cite{AFLW_Using} developed a bound, the so-called ``NLP bound'', employing a novel convex relaxation. \cite{Anstreicher_BQP_entropy} developed the ``BQP bound'', using an extended formulation based on the Boolean quadric polytope. \cite{Kurt_linx} introduced the ``linx bound'', based on a clever convex relaxation. \cite{nikolov2015randomized} gave a novel ``factorization bound'' based on a subtle convex relaxation.
+\cite{KLQ} established that \hyperlink{MESP}{MESP} is NP-hard and introduced a novel B\&B (branch-and-bound) approach based on a ``spectral bound.'' \cite{LeeConstrained} extended the spectral approach to \ref{CMESP}. \cite{AFLW_IPCO} and \cite{AFLW_Using} developed a bound, the so-called ``NLP bound'', employing a novel convex relaxation. \cite{Anstreicher_BQP_entropy} developed the ``BQP bound'', using an extended formulation based on the Boolean quadric polytope. \cite{Kurt_linx} introduced the ``linx bound'', based on a clever convex relaxation. \cite{nikolov2015randomized} gave a novel ``factorization bound'' based on a subtle convex relaxation.
 This was further developed by \cite{li2020best} and then \cite{chen2023computing} (who coined the term ``factorization bound''). \cite{chen_mixing} gave a methodology for combining multiple convex-optimization bounds to give improved bounds.
-All of these convex-optimization based bounds admit variable fixing methodology based on convex duality (see \cite{FLbook}, for example).
+All of these convex-optimization based bounds admit variable-fixing methodology based on convex duality (see \cite{FLbook}, for example).
 In computational practice, the best bounds appear to be the linx bound, the factorization bound, and the NLP bound.
 For \hyperlink{MESP}{MESP}, the spectral bound is dominated by the factorization bound (see \cite{chen2023computing}), and the BQP bound is generally too time-consuming to compute, at present.
 In what follows, we concentrate on the linx, BQP and factorization bounds; these are all within the state-of-the-art, and for all we could obtain substantial and relevant results.

 An important general technique for potentially improving some of the entropy upper bounds is ``scaling'', based on the simple observation that for a positive constant $\gamma$, and $S$ with $|S|=s$, we have that